22tanyabansal/Cinematics/README.md

 For UI creation HTML5 and CSS3 and material-UI are used

 This is a responsive web application for viewing in both Mobile and Desktop.

-## Demo

-Check out a live demo and try it for yourself: [demo](https://cinemy-movie-app.netlify.app/)

 <!-- # ScreenShots -->

 ## Home Page